Milica Krstić

 Milica Čolak-Antić Krstić (Милица Чолак-Антић Крстић; 9 September 1887 – 9 September 1964) was a Serbian architect, she is considered one of the most important female architects in Serbia and Yugoslavia during the first half of the twenty-first century.
 She spent her twenty-six-year career employed by the State, at a time when women could only be public employees, working for the ministry of civil engineering.

-Milica's career flourished in the period between the two wars, influenced mostly by Modernism.
-As a respected architect, she reached in 1940 the rank of inspector, the highest position and received numerous awards for her achievements.
+Krstić's career flourished in the period between the two wars, influenced mostly by Modernism.
+In 1940, as a respected architect, she reached the rank of inspector, the highest position and received numerous awards for her achievements.

-Early life and education
+Early life and training

-Milica was born Milica Čolak-Antić on 9 September 1887 in Kragujevac, a member of the Čolak-Antić family.
-Her father Paul was a Cavalry officer and son of Duke Čolak-Anta Simeonović, a famous vojvoda from the First Serbian Uprising; Her mother Jelena was the sister of painter Milan Milovanović.
-She had two brothers Antonije (1890-1908) a composer and Milivoje Čolak-Antić (1884-1944) a Colonel in the army.
+Milica Čolak-Antić was born on 9 September 1887 in Kragujevac, in central Serbia.
+A member of the Čolak-Antić family, her father Paul was a Cavalry office, son of Duke Čolak-Anta Simeonović, a famed military commander of the First Serbian Uprising; Her mother Jelena was the sister of painter Milan Milovanović.
+She had two brothers Antonije (1890-1908) a composer and Milivoje Čolak-Antić (1884-1944) a colonel in the army.
 After graduating from Belgrade's Gymnasium for Girls in 1906, she studied architecture at the University of Belgrade, she graduated in 1910.
 She married Žarko Krstić, also an architect, while at University.

 Architecture career

+Early career: 1915 to 1931

 In 1915 Milica Krstić started her career in the architectural department of the Ministry of Construction.
 The architectural department was back then the largest architectural practice in the country.
 Her colleagues were Momir Korunović, Nikolaj Krasnov, Vasilij Androsov, Branislav Kojić, and others.
 She started as a subarchitect to architect.
-The country was in cruel need of rebuilding after years of wars and foreign occupation, from 1915 to 1918 Belgrade was in the zone of Serbia under harsh Austro-Hungarian occupation, during the fighting preceding the invasion Belgrade alone lost 25% of its buildings.Like most women in architecture during those years, Krstić was assigned educational architecture.
+The country was in cruel need of rebuilding after years of wars and foreign occupation, from 1915 to 1918 Belgrade was in the zone of Serbia under harsh Austro-Hungarian occupation, during the fighting preceding the invasion Belgrade alone lost 25% of its buildings.

+Like most women in architecture during those years, Krstić was assigned educational architecture.
 The challenges was to design, on a low budget, a healthy, functional, and well-designed environment, for students and teachers.
 She designed Elementary Schools for small villages around Serbia incorporating elements of local traditional architecture: Godacica (1923), Slatina (1924), Dugo Polje (1924), Gornji Matejevac (1925), Salaš Crnobarski (1926) and Viničko (1928) before moving to monumental buildings in Belgrade.
 Her vision developed within the style and spirit of local building traditions.

 Her first monumental building was the Command of Gendarmerie in 1931 at 14 Saint Sava street in Belgrade, the Gendarmerie of the Kingdom of Yugoslavia, today the building of Komercijalna Bank.
 It shows her commitment to a functionalist approach.
 Her most praised buildings are two monumental schools in Belgrade.